leon271314/Abhiyaan_application_LeonDavis/README.md

 Andrew NG Deeplearning.ai - 1.

 Other Relevant Things:
 I'm dedicated to my work and will spend any amount of time neccesary to finish the tasks that I plan to do.
-I also loved workin on the appliction, so if work is anything similar to that,im 100% on board.

 Did you attempt bonus questions:
 1. Yes.